yaradaudt/sentiment-analysis/README.md

 **Purpose**

-This project performs binary sentiment analysis (positive vs. negative) on IMDB movie reviews using a traditional machine learning approach with scikit-learn.
-A TF‑IDF representation is built from the text data and a Logistic Regression classifier is trained and evaluated on a dataset of 50,000 reviews.
+This project performs binary sentiment analysis (positive vs. negative) on IMDB movie reviews using two approaches: a classic machine learning pipeline with scikit-learn and a simple feed-forward neural network with PyTorch.
+Text is vectorized via TF‑IDF; models are trained and evaluated on 50,000 reviews.

 **Key points**

 - **Dataset**: IMDB reviews (`IMDB Dataset.csv`) with 50,000 rows and 2 columns: `review` (text) and `sentiment` (label: `positive` or `negative`).
 - **Preprocessing**: Lowercasing, punctuation removal, and stopword removal using NLTK English stopwords.
 - **Features**: `TfidfVectorizer` from scikit-learn.
+- **Models**:
-- **Model**: `LogisticRegression` from scikit-learn.
+  - `LogisticRegression` (scikit-learn)
+  - 2-layer feed-forward network (PyTorch) trained with Adam and BCE loss
-- **Evaluation**: Accuracy, classification report, and confusion matrix on a 80/20 train/test split.
-In a sample run, the model achieved about ~0.90 accuracy on the test set.
+- **Evaluation**: Accuracy, classification report, and confusion matrix on an 80/20 train/test split.

+### Final results

+- **Scikit-learn (Logistic Regression)**: accuracy ≈ 0.90
+- **PyTorch (FFN)**: accuracy ≈ 0.89

+Given the similar performance and lower complexity, the scikit-learn model is recommended for production scenarios in this project.

 ### Project structure

-- `Notebook.ipynb`: End-to-end workflow (load data → clean → vectorize → train → evaluate).
+- `notebooks/Sentiment-Analysis.ipynb`: End-to-end workflow (load → clean → vectorize → train → evaluate) for both scikit-learn and PyTorch models.
 - `IMDB Dataset.csv`: The dataset used for training and evaluation.
 - `requirements.txt`: Python dependencies to run the notebook.